ActivitySim/populationsim/docs/application_configuration.rst

 Attribute definitions are as follows:

 :target:
-        target is the name of the control in PopulationSim
+        target is the name of the control in PopulationSim.
 :geography:
-        geography is the geographic level of the control, as specified in ``geographies``
+        geography is the geographic level of the control, as specified in ``geographies``.
 :seed_table:
         seed_table is the seed table the control applies to and it can be ``households`` or ``persons``.
-If persons, then persons are aggregated to households using the count operator
+If persons, then persons are aggregated to households using the count operator.
 :importance:
-        importance is the importance weight for the control
+        importance is the importance weight for the control.
+A higher weight will cause PopulationSim to attempt to match the control at the possible expense of matching lower-weight controls.
 :control_field:
-        control_field is the field in the control data input files that this control applies to
+        control_field is the field in the control data input files that this control applies to.
 :expression:
-        expression is a valid Python/Pandas expression that identifies seed households or persons that this control applies to
+        expression is a valid Python/Pandas expression that identifies seed households or persons that this control applies to.